dgkanatsios/CKAD-exercises/j.podman.md

 <details><summary>show</summary>
 <p>

-> Note: Some small distributions of Kubernetes (such as [microk8s](https://microk8s.io/docs/registry-built-in)) has a built-in registry you can use for this exercise.
+> Note: Some small distributions of Kubernetes (such as [microk8s](https://microk8s.io/docs/registry-built-in)) have a built-in registry you can use for this exercise.
 If this is not your case, you'll have to setup it on your own.

 ```bash
 :~$ podman tag localhost/simpleapp $registry_ip:5000/simpleapp